 Each CommuniGate Pro Domain has its own settings and a set of Domain Objects.

 See the Domains section for more information about CommuniGate Pro Domains.

-Each Domain has its own, independent set of Objects: Accounts, Groups, Forwarders, Aliases, Mailing Lists.
+Each Domain has its own, independent set of Objects: Accounts, Groups, Forwarders, Aliases, Mailing Lists, Named Tasks.
 Each Object should have a name that is unique within the Domain.
 Different Objects in different Domains can have the same names.

 Object names are case-insensitive.
 Object names can contain Latin letters, digits, the underscore (_), the minus (-), and the point (.) symbols.
 The point symbol cannot be used as the first or the last symbol of an Object name.

 Object names should not contain more than 128 symbols.

 Use the WebAdmin Interface to view Domain Objects.

 Open the Users realm, and follow the link for the selected Domain.